cp-mario/MMX/readme.md

 ### `index.mmx` (required)

 The main entry page of the documentation.
+Dont name any other file index.mmx except this.

 ---